veselij/yandex_test_task/README.md

 **Test**

-After installation you can test service py running _python -m pytest application/test.py_ Do not run tests on production database (change MONGO_DETAILS in constant.py to test DB and reload server) - it will remove all data after test.
+After installation you can test service py running from application folder _python3 -m pytest test.py_ Do not run tests on production database (change MONGO_DETAILS in constant.py to test DB and reload server) - it will remove all data after test.

 **Setup**